wp-plugins/meta-ographr/readme.txt

 === OGraphr ===
 Contributors: yathosho
 Donate link: http://whyeye.org/donate
-Tags: opengraph,open-graph,open graph,open graph meta,metatags,facebook,google+,google snippets,thumbnails,soundcloud,mixcloud,bandcamp,vimeo,youtube,dailymotion,blip.tv,hulu,internet archive,archive.org,myvideo,official.fm,ustream,viddler,html5,livestream video,jwplayer,flickr,justin.tv,twitch.tv,8tracks,bambuser,rdio,socialcam
+Tags: opengraph,open-graph,open graph,open graph meta,metatags,facebook,google+,google snippets,twitter cards,thumbnails,soundcloud,mixcloud,bandcamp,vimeo,youtube,dailymotion,blip.tv,hulu,internet archive,archive.org,myvideo,official.fm,ustream,viddler,html5,livestream video,jwplayer,flickr,justin.tv,twitch.tv,8tracks,bambuser,rdio,socialcam
 Requires at least: 3.0
 Tested up to: 3.4.2
-Stable tag: 0.6.14
+Stable tag: 0.7

-Retrieves the images of audio/video player widgets in your posts and embeds them as metatags compatible with Facebook, Google+ and other social networks.
+Retrieves the images of audio/video player widgets in your posts and embeds them as metatags compatible with Facebook, and other social networks.

 == Description ==

-This plugin adds several OpenGraph meta-tags to the header of your theme.
+This plugin adds several Open Graph meta-tags to the header of your theme.
 These include site name, a description (the excerpt of a post), the permalink, and images for embedded media widgets.
 The images will be retrieved from the audio player embedded in your post ("cover artwork") or snapshots from embedded videos.
+The plugin also supports other types of meta-tags, such as Google+ Snippets, Twitter Cards (beta) and Canonical Links.

-Currently, these widgets are supported:
+Currently, these media widgets are supported:

 *  8tracks
 *  Bambuser